-As of November 2, 2020, we now accept patients with or without insurance, including Medicare/Medicaid.
+We now accept patients with or without insurance, including Medicare/Medicaid.
 Patients are seen by appointment only.

 Registration- During your first visit, specific information must be recorded to create a permanent medical history for you.
 Huron County Public Health uses a computer system to store this information, to keep records of past visits, and to schedule appointments.
 This does save time for you, but please allow sufficient time for this interview, especially for a first visit or when updating your file on following visits.
 We must also take a copy of the patient’s or the patient’s guardian’s photo identification.
 It is important that you keep your medical files updated.
 Any changes of address, telephone, household income or insurance coverage needs to be reported as soon as possible to the clerk at the reception desk.
 By helping us keep this information current, we can serve you more quickly and efficiently.